Surajkund Mela: The biggest craft fair in the world!!

 - Don’t plan to shop around and return to stalls unless they are right next to your entrance.
 I love to see all my options before making a purchase and I wish I had just bought what I liked.
 The fair is HUGE (42.5 acres) and it’s like a maze inside I only saw maybe a quarter of the 1000+ stalls and never made it back to any.
 This is my only regret, I should have bought more of the things on the spot while I had the chance like this gorgeous work of art:

-Review of Surajkund Craft Mela
+My review of Surajkund Craft Mela

 The Good: Very affordable entry fees.
 On-site parking.
 Performances from people all over the world.
 Robust security presence by both local PD and military – more than 1500 officers last year.
 My daughter decided to try to shake me, she got all of a foot away before a nice police officer turned her around.
 All the vendors were issued credit card machines, mobile ATM’s mean you don’t have to carry around a huge wad of cash.
 No shortage of things to do, really something for everyone.
 I LOVED it….
 And so did my kids.